Kataiser/I-Need-a-Hero/README.md

 Uses image recognition, based on an automatically loaded screenshot, to suggest the best (and worst) heroes for you and your team to play.

 Installation and running instructions:
 Unzip to \Documents\Overwatch\ScreenShots (but not to \Documents\Overwatch\ScreenShots\Overwatch) and launch setup.bat (double click).
-To run, launch run.bat, then hold tab and press the "print screen" button once in game.
+To run, launch run.bat, move the windows to a second monitor (if you have one), then hold tab and press the "print screen" button once in game.
 Only works properly once the enemies are actually displayed.

 Requirements: Python 3.6 (https://www.python.org/downloads).
 Libraries are downloaded by setup.bat.